rubycocos/rubycocos.github.io/02-stefan-haslinger-octopod.md

 I made my bets on Jekyll.
 I had to play also a little bit with Nikola but this was only a side project where all other folks where dedicated Python people.
-I did quite a lot in Python when I was a high school teacher back then.
+I did quite a lot in Python when I was a high school teacher.

 **Q: Jekyll and Podcasting - How (and why) did you get started / end up writing your own Jekyll Podcasting extension (Octopod)?**